nkh/ftl/config/ftl/man/ftl.md

         # bind shortcut «s» in the leader map
         bind leader file s shred_command "*** bypasses RM *** ..."

+## Virtual Entry Injection

+To inject entries in the listing you need to define functions to:

+        - get directory entries
+        - get file entries
+        - color virtual entries
+        - handle the preview of virtual entries
+        - handle keyboard input for virtual entries

+The names of the functions are up to you, but try something unique to what you are implementing.

+        Call vfiles_set() with the above function in that order.

+        Call vfiles_go() to turn injection on, "get directory entries" and "get file entries" will be call every time the listing need to be updated, "$PWD" is set before the calls.

+        Call vfiles_rst() to reset everything.

+        See '$FTL_CFG/etags/virtual' and '$FTL_CFG/bindings/virtual_files' which add:
+                 «LEADER v v»        insert a virtual entries «LEADER v V»        removes virtual entries
+                 «LEADER v e»        show virtual entries etag

 ## Directory Changer

         Add the following code to your bashrc: